 The bells in the north-west tower are rung on the following occasions:

-- For around half an hour before our 10am Sunday Eucharist
+- For around half an hour before our 10.00am CAathedral Eucharist on Sundays

 - For special services and events, like weddings, funerals, and school services

 - For practice on a Friday evening.

 Please note - visitors to the Park Street area will hear the Cathedral bells, but they will also hear the bells of the University's Wills building further up the hill, as well as the Lord Mayor's Chapel, and even St Mary Redcliffe's bells can be heard.

 Friday 1 December, 6pm, Full peal, (3 hours)